 The European Parliament exercises the legislative function of the EU and has control over the EU budget together with the Council.
 It fulfils the task of political control and elects the President of the Commission.
 The Treaty of Lisbon that entered into force on 1 December 2009 limited the total number of parliament members to 750 plus the President.

 The European Council comprises the heads of state or government of the member states, the President of the European Council and the President of the Commission, with the latter two not being entitled to vote.
 The High Representative of the Union for Foreign Affairs and Security Policy also attends its meetings.
 The European Council is to provide the necessary impetus for the development of the EU and defines general political objectives and priorities.
 The European Council has a say in important personnel decisions (i.e. the appointment of the President of the European Commission, the High representative and the Director of the ECB) and plays a vital role in the amendment procedures of EU treaties.

-The European Council elects its President with a qualified majority for a period of 30 months; with the possibility of renewal once.
-Hermann Van Rompuy from Belgium has been the President of the European Council since 1 December 2009.
-On 1 March 2012 he was reappointed by the European heads of state or government and was re-elected for a second and last term in March 2017.
-He was also appointed Chairman of the Euro Summit for the same period.
-Both office terms will end on 30 November 2014.
+The European Council elects its President with a qualified majority for a period of 30 months; the President can be re-elected once.
+In 2014, then Prime Minister of Poland, Donald Tusk, was appointed President of the European Council by the European heads of state or government and was re-elected for a second and last term in March 2017.
+He was also appointed Chairman of the Euro Summit.
 He represents the EU in matters of the Common Foreign and Security Policy (CFSP).